IwunzeGE/DevOps-Project/PROJECT 14/README.md

 ### Phase 2 – Integrate Artifactory repository with Jenkins
 1. Create a dummy Jenkinsfile in the [php-todo](https://github.com/IwunzeGE/php-todo.git) repository.
 2. Using Blue Ocean, create a multibranch Jenkins pipeline
-3. Edit your mysql roles to Create database  `homestead`, create user 'homestead'@'<Jenkins-instance-IP>' IDENTIFIED BY 'passw'; GRANT ALL PRIVILEGES ON * . * TO 'homestead'@'%'; (THE IP ADDRESS OF THE USER WILL BE THAT OF THE JENKINS SERVER TO ALLOW REMOTE ACCESS). locate the file `roles/mysql/default/main.yml`
+3. Edit your mysql roles to Create database  `homestead`, create user 'homestead'@'<Jenkins-instance-IP>' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON * . * TO 'homestead'@'%'; (THE IP ADDRESS OF THE USER WILL BE THAT OF THE JENKINS SERVER TO ALLOW REMOTE ACCESS). locate the file `roles/mysql/default/main.yml`

 ![Alt text](images/sqllll.png)